Kochi City Police: Vanitha Station (Women's Police Station)

 For the protection and assistance of single women and children, a women police station functions with women police officers led by an Inspector of Police.
 A medical counselor functions in the station, to solve family disputes and provide counselling facilities to needy.
 The station also handles crimes that involve ladies and juveniles' offenders.
 Currently the station is located at Police Quarters near High Court of Kerala.

 Special Branch (SB)

 This forms an intelligence unit for Kochi City Police force, where information gathered at all corners is collected, analyzed and recorded to regular use.
 The SB has various methods to gather information and employs Mafti (Under-cover) force for information.
+The Special Branch is headed by an Assistant Commissioner of Police, assisted by police officers of various ranks.

+C-Branch (Dist.
+Crime Branch)

+The C-Branch, formerly known as Crime Detachment acts as specialized investigating unit of city police commissioner which is mandated to help in investigating sensational cases at the city.
+This unit is specialised in crime investigation and also investigate cases that are entrusted to it by the commissioner. it's headed by an assistant commissioner of police.